zehnm/gc-unified-lib/README.md

 # gc-unified-lib

 Simple Node.js module to send commands to Global Caché devices supporting the Unified TCP API.
-Should handle reconnection (if connection lost), resending (on busyIR), etc.. but not abstract away the Unified TCP API.
+Should handle reconnection (if connection lost), resending (on busyIR), etc., but not abstract away the Unified TCP API.

 Note: Only tested with GC-100-12 and IP2IR devices, but it should work with any of the Global Caché product family devices.